great-debate-open-science/2022/README.md

 **How to participate**

 If you are registered for either in-person or virtual participation to EGU, you can join the Debate in Room E1 or virtually.
-There will be opportunities to ask questions during the Great Debate but you can also <a href="https://forms.office.com/Pages/DesignPage.aspx?lang=en-GB&origin=OfficeDotCom&route=Start#FormId=MH_ksn3NTkql2rGM8aQVG83kN6_RhnhHphTfRWXp-fpUNUJJUExOVTM5WDNLWVJUUk9WUjIwVEFOVC4u">**submit a question at any time through this form**</a>
+There will be opportunities to ask questions during the Great Debate but you can also submit a question before the Debate through this:<br/>
+<a href="https://forms.office.com/Pages/DesignPage.aspx?lang=en-GB&origin=OfficeDotCom&route=Start#FormId=MH_ksn3NTkql2rGM8aQVG83kN6_RhnhHphTfRWXp-fpUNUJJUExOVTM5WDNLWVJUUk9WUjIwVEFOVC4u">**Online form for questions**</a>

+~~

+***More OS at EGU2022 and beyond***

+Session EOS4.3 on <a href="https://meetingorganizer.copernicus.org/EGU22/session/43037">The evolving open-science landscape in geosciences: open data, software, publications and community initiatives</a> - Tue, 24 May, 10:20–11:35 (CEST) Room 1.14<br/>
+Session SC3.13 on <a href="https://meetingorganizer.copernicus.org/EGU22/session/44089">Open science beyond open-access publications: how can we share our code and data?</a> - Thu, 26 May, 13:20–14:50 (CEST) Room -2.85/86<br/>
+Townhall Meeting on <a href="https://meetingorganizer.copernicus.org/EGU22/session/44568">Open access publishing – transparent and inclusive for all?</a> - Thu, 26 May, 19:00–20:00 (CEST) Room M1<br/>
+Session ESSI3.1 on <a href="https://meetingorganizer.copernicus.org/EGU22/session/42031">Best Practices and Realities of Research Data Repositories: Balancing the needs of Repositories, Researchers and Publishers</a> - Fri, 27 May, 08:30–11:05 (CEST) Room 0.31/32<br/>
+Session ITS3.1/SSS1.2 on <a href="https://meetingorganizer.copernicus.org/EGU22/session/43571">Participatory Citizen Science and Open Science as a new era of environmental observation for society</a> - Fri, 27 May, 08:30–11:05 (CEST) Room N1

+Fresh new article on <a href="https://issues.org/opening-up-open-science-gentemann-erdmann-kroeger/">Opening Up to Open Science</a> on Issues on Science and Technology, XXXVIII, 3, Spring 2022